Skip to main content

 What This Means

-A sample property priced at $385,000 with $2,850/month rent has a cap rate of 5.28%.
-Cap rate is the lingua franca of real estate investing.
+A sample property priced at $385,000 with $2,850/month rent has a cap rate of 5.34% at Purchase (Month 0).
+Think of it as the return you would get if you bought the property with all cash — it still ignores appreciation and tax benefits.
 It lets you compare properties of different sizes, locations, and price points on an apples-to-apples basis.
 Higher cap rates mean higher relative income but often come with higher risk.
-Most residential investors target 5-10% cap rates.
+Most residential investors target 5–10% cap rates.

 Where This Value Comes From

-Cap Rate is not entered directly — it is calculated from Net Operating Income and Property Value.
+Cap Rate is not entered directly — it is calculated from Net Operating Income, Property Value, and Appreciation Rate.
 See the formula breakdown above and the detailed inputs below.

 Platform Distribution